Zakhar-the-Robot/motion_wheels/README.md

 Copyright (c) 2022 Andrei Gramakov.
 All rights reserved.

-This work is licensed under the terms of the GPLv3 license.
+This work is licensed under the terms of the MIT license.
 For a copy, see: [LICENSE](LICENSE)

 - site:    https://agramakov.me
 - e-mail:  mail@agramakov.me